-Some designers, like Katie Hodges, work on a 50-50 model, which means a 50% retainer is due upfront, and a 50% balance due at the end.
-Others clients are charged either monthly or bi-weekly, with furniture purchases due upfront.
+Some designers, like Katie Hodges, work on a 50-50 model, which means a 50 percent retainer is due upfront, and a 50 percent balance due at the end.
+Other clients are charged either monthly or bi-weekly, with furniture purchases due upfront.

 As for discounts, it depends entirely on the designer.
 "There’s a common misconception that clients will always receive discounts when working with an interior designer," says Hodges.
 "Retail stores offer very small discounts (if any) to interior designers because their primary client target is the homeowner.
 However, when custom furnishings are involved, interior designers are usually able to recreate an out-of-budget piece by using local vendors and artisans, so clients do get the best value out of those pieces."

 "Some designers who don’t mark up the retail pieces will charge a higher design fee," says Humphrey.
 "In general, the client isn’t getting the retail discount passed on to them at all because most designers make their money on commission."

 "We try to extend enough of a discount on products to pay for our service fee," says Santos.
 "Hiring Homepolish is the same price as if you did the work yourself.
 We want working with us to be a no-brainer."

 All interior design firms work differently," says Dick, "so it's important to ask [financial] questions upfront, and to be specific about your project.
 Whether it's a kitchen remodel or decorating a living room, the discounts and rates can vary."

 "For clients, figuring out an interior design budget is often a challenge because they don’t know what furniture costs at their particular price level," says Hodges.
 That being said, it's important to have a realistic overview of your finances, and what you're prepared to spend.
 "An interior designer can usually help a client figure out a baseline budget," she adds.